afrisenti-semeval/afrisent-semeval-2023/README.md

-# AfriSenti-SemEval 2023 Shared Task 12
+# SemEval 2023 Shared Task 12: Sentiment Analysis for African Languages (AfriSenti-SemEval)

 This repo contains the data for the AfriSenti-SemEval 2023 Shared Task 12: Sentiment Analysis in African Languages using Twitter Dataset